Consistently improving energy efficiency

 The biggest individual consumer of energy at thyssenkrupp is steel production.
 Most of this energy comes in the form of coal and coke, used as reducing agents in chemical-physical reaction processes to transform iron ore into pig iron.
 In accordance with IFRS, the figures for the 2013/2014 fiscal year include a 50 percent share of Hüttenwerke Krupp Mannesmann’s consumption, which significantly inflates overall consumption.

-The integrated iron and steel mills in Duisburg and Rio de Janeiro are organized as an “energy network” to optimize the use of energy across the different plant units.
+The integrated iron and steel mills of the Group are organized as an “energy network” to optimize the use of energy across the different plant units.
 For example, byproduct gases, waste heat, and steam generated in the production processes are recovered and reused in the plant.
 The energy network is continuously optimized in connection with our efficiency programs.